 Color: Violet and yellow

-Tillandsia ionantha is a small, evergreen epiphyte up to 5 inches (12.5 cm) tall, with compact rosettes of green and silver-hued, turning to a deeper shade of green when mature leaves.
+Tillandsia ionantha is a small evergreen epiphyte with compact rosettes of green and silver-hued leaves turning to a deeper shade of green when mature.
+It grows up to 5 inches (12.5 cm) tall.
 The inner leaves are deep red at the time of flowering.
-The inflorescence is a reduced panicle, with a spike-like appearance.
-The violet petals are over 1.6 inches (4 cm) long and the yellow stamens and pistil protrude from the end.
-The fruit is a subcylindric capsule, up to 1.2 inches (3 cm) long.
+The inflorescence is a reduced panicle with a spike-like appearance.
+The violet petals are over 1.6 inches (4 cm) long, and the yellow stamens and pistils protrude from the end.
+The fruit is a subcylindric capsule up to 1.2 inches (3 cm) long.

 How to Grow and Care

 Like most plants, the first step in learning how to grow an Air Plant is learning about its natural habitats.
 These plants are native to forests and mountains in Central and South America and the southern United States.

 From late summer to mid-spring, water your Air Plants by misting them daily.
 Unlike potted houseplants, you can't really overwater an Air Plant.